 by Bill Jones, Ski Instructor

-Certified Professional Ski Instructor (Registration #
+Certified Professional Ski Instructor (Registration #110478), Level III

 In the West, skiers often complain of icy ski slopes.
 Eastern skiers scoff at this, for to them ice is like what you put in a cocktail drink.
-They brag of reading a page of The New York Times over which they have stopped, frozen under a slope of clear ice.
+They brag of reading a page of The New York Times over which they have stopped, frozen under a layer of clear ice.
 Western snow can be hard, too, and is occasionally ice if there has been a long snow-less spell with repeated freezing and thawing.
 Continual skier/boarder traffic over a ski slope can also produce an icy snow surface, as with each passage of a slider the snow's crystal delicacies are melted only to freeze again after the slider passes.
 Another ice situation occurs where a groundwater spring seeps up into the snow and freezes.
 And there can be a surface stream that has run amok or a broken water line for a snow gun that spews water that then freezes on the slope, or the gun itself could have been badly calibrated or malfunctioned and generated the wrong mix of water and air that then sprayed onto the slope and froze.

 A final word: Eventually, after selecting the tactic to apply, you must "Point the skis down the hill; let them buck; the mountain will teach you!"

-Contents of "TACTICS FOR TERRAINS and SNOW TEXTURES":
+Contents of "TACTICS FOR TERRAINS and Snow Textures and Racing":

 Overview